matloff/worthycsds/README.md

 half-life of an engineer is only a few years."
 In other words, if say you begin your career as a software engineer, you will likely find that after 5-10 years, you are asked to transition into management or some other "talking job."
+Or, if you look for a job at another employer, you may find that the main type of work open to you is of a "talking job" nature.

 Though there are of course exceptions, the odds are that the further along you are in your career, the less time you spend doing explicitly technical things, and the more time you spend talking and writing.
 If you've ever visited a company that produces